Woodland

 Any ornithologist could while away many happy hours observing our resident bird population.
 Often working in the woods we hear the mocking laugh of the green woodpecker, the high pitched call of the buzzard, the harsh cries of the jackdaws and the constant twitters and tweets of the myriad of the little fellows.

 Whatever you seek to find in the woodlands environment you will find it here along with a warm welcome and a chance to get involved with the many aspects of woodland management.
 These include felling, logging, brash burning, strimming, mowing, path clearing, pruning, dredging and planting, to mention but a few.
 There is always something to do however big or small, every little helps.
 You are welcome to join us should you so desire.
-A map of the woodlands showing all the landmarks mentioned, is available in reception and the bar.
+A map of the woodlands showing all the landmarks mentioned, is available in reception.
 Spanning over 23 acres of woodland the site is blessed with energetic walks and slow easy walks.
-A layout of the site is available in the reception and one is pinned up in the clubhouse.
+A layout of the site is available in the reception.
 Aptly named the ‘Pensioners Path’ it starts in between the caravan pitches just down from the ‘Wendy house’ anyone will tell you the security gate number.
 Stout footwear is the order of the day, let someone know if you are heading out on a walk and if you have a mobile phone please add the club’s number to your contacts, and take it with you.